An Ethical Tradition at Oxford

 People in general are even now only beginning to see what Lawrence and Bentham saw long ago, that animals have the same natural rights of life and liberty as ourselves, and for the same reason - that these rights are the necessary outcome of a capacity to feel pleasure and pain - and that violations of these rights (from the killing of a cobra to the killing of an ox for food) cannot be justified unless they are conditioned by 'the struggle for existence'.

-E.W.
-B. Nicholson, Trinity: Bodley's Librarian, 1882-1912: (Reasons for non-placeting the following form of decree in Convocation., p.3)
+E. W. B. Nicholson, Trinity: Bodley's Librarian (Reasons for non-placeting the following form of decree in Convocation., 1883)

-My resignation was placed in the Vice-Chancellor's hands on the Monday following the vote endowing vivisection in the University, solely in consequence of that vote
+[…] my resignation was placed in the Vice-Chancellor’s hands on the Monday following the vote endowing vivisection in the University, solely in consequence of that vote.

-John Ruskin, Christ Church, Slade Professor of Fine Art letter to The Pall Mall Gazette, 24 April, 1885
+John Ruskin, Christ Church, Slade Professor of Fine Art (letter to The Pall Mall Gazette, 24 April, 1885)

 When all the arguments are over, if one has not been convinced by the weight of reason, one's nightmares and day-dreams should still be filled, if one's actual experience is not, with the vision of countless other animals dying and dead in the misconceived interests of man.